Angela Kirkham Artistic Director

 Over the years she has coached ballet children for examinations and auditions throughout the country and coaching male dancers for the Billy Elliot school.

 Angela has also taught under-privileged children, who did not want to do anything with their life, to dance and be proud of their achievements.
-She also teaches senior citizens to help them stay young and mobile. this includes a dance for Parkinson's class in York.
+She also teaches senior citizens to help them stay young and mobile. this includes a dance for Parkinson's classes.
 She believes in a strong ethical approach to teaching and has a renowned pastoral care system inplace.

 Over the 50 years that Angela has been teaching she has trained thousands of students to professional level, many of whom are now performing in musical theatre productions in the West End and on tour, on Cruise Ships and in The Royal Ballet Company and ballet companies across the world.
 Others have chosen to become professional musicians, theatre technicians, stage managers, teachers of dance, music and musical theatre etc. or to study for alternative careers at Universities and colleges throughout the UK with the help of the transferrable skills taught at Kirkham Henry.